Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openpgp-keygen-on-device.rst

 Key Generation
 --------------

-The following descriptions explain the basic key generation on-device via GnuPG’s command line interface.
+The following descriptions explain the basic key generation on-device via GnuPG's command line interface.
 The default behaviour is to generate RSA keys of 2048 bit size.
 If you want to change the key algorithm and length, have a look at the next section first.

 Open a command line and type ``gpg2 --card-edit``.

 To open the Windows command line please push the Windows-key and R-key.
-Now type ‘cmd.exe’ in the text field and hit enter.
+Now type ``cmd.exe`` in the text field and hit enter.
 To open a Terminal on macOS or GNU/Linux please use the application search (e.g. spotlight on macOS).

 .. code-block:: shell-session